-The internship clinical experience is a two or three semester (3 credits each) based on your track taken sequentially at an off-campus site.
-These courses provide students with the opportunity to practice and provide a variety of counseling related activities in an off-campus setting that would normally be expected of a regularly employed staff member.
-Students are expected to provide direct clinical services and attend weekly individual and group supervision as they worked towards the required number of hours as set by the program and state requirements where they plan to license (whichever number is greater).
+The internship clinical experience is two or three semesters (three credits each), based on your track and taken sequentially at an off-campus site.
+These courses provide students with the opportunity to practice and provide a variety of counseling-related activities in an off-campus setting that would normally be expected of a regularly employed staff member.
+Students are expected to provide direct clinical services and attend weekly individual and group supervision as they work toward the required number of hours as set by the program and state requirements where they plan to license (whichever number is greater).
 Typically, group supervision is provided by a qualified university faculty member at the university, whereas individual supervision is conducted by the site supervisor at the agency setting.

-Internships for CMHC, SCH and Addictions counseling students consist of 300 total hours of which 120 must be direct hours of service to clients and 160 indirect hours of service.
+Internships for Clinical Mental Health Counseling, School Counseling, and Addictions Counseling students consist of 300 total hours of which 120 must be direct hours of service to clients and 160 indirect hours of service.
 Students should plan to spend 24 clock hours each week in order to complete a three-credit internship.
 It is therefore recommended that a significant reduction in outside commitments occur during this time.
 Multiple internship sites may be secured to complete the hours needed.

-Students should plan to spend 24 clock hours each week in order to complete a three-credit internship.
-It is therefore recommended that a significant reduction in outside commitments occur during this time.
-Multiple internship sites may be secured to complete the hours needed. of 260 direct clinical hours across all three internships (300 direct clinical hours total with 40 being accrued in Practicum).
+MFT students residing in Indiana or who pan to license in states with a requirement of 300 direct contact hours or less can plan to accrue a minimum of 260 direct clinical hours across all three internships (300 direct clinical hours total with 40 being accrued in Practicum).
 Please be aware that a minimum of 100/300 hours must be relational.
 Students will also be required to accrue a minimum of 300 indirect total hours throughout their practicum and internship experiences.
 MFT students are required to accrue a minimum of 100 supervision hours by a program supervisor and therefore must make sure to attend all university supervision classes.

-MFT students residing in Indiana or who plan to license in states with a requirement of 300 direct contact hours or less can plan to accrue a minimum of 260 direct clinical hours across all 3 internships (300 direct clinical hours total with 40 being accrued in Practicum).
-Please be aware that a minimum of 100/300 hours must be relational.
-Students will also be required to accrue a minimum of 300 indirect total hours throughout their practicum and internship experiences.
-MFT students are required to accrue a minimum of 100 supervision hours by a program supervisor and therefore must make sure to attend all University supervision classes.

 Indirect hours generally include the following: site and university supervision, paperwork, calls and training related to clients/clinical work.
-If you have questions regarding what does or does not count for direct or indirect hours, please contact your university supervisor or faculty advisor for guidance.
+If you have questions regarding what does or does not count for direct or indirect hours, please contact your university supervisor or faculty supervisor for guidance.